 Clarification of Reservations – Departments and organizations will be asked to identify the driver(s), the vehicles intended destination and the purpose for the trip.
-Student Organizations must have provided a vehicle authorization form from Student Programs.
+Student Organizations must have provided a vehicle authorization form from Student Involvement.

 Trip Sheet – The driver should completely fill out the trip sheet before returning the vehicle binder.

 Inspect the Vehicle – Drivers are expected to inspect the vehicle and report any safety problems before leaving campus and upon return.
 Included in the pre-trip inspection is clearing the vehicle of snow and ice.

 Unauthorized Repairs – Unauthorized repairs are broken keys, vehicle jump-start, lockouts, etc. are the responsibility of the department or organization that sponsors the trips.

 Mount Holyoke College requires vehicle safety to be practiced at all times, whether it is a fleet vehicle, department vehicle, pool vehicle, rented or personal vehicle.
 Academic and administrative departments and student organization will be accountable for vehicle safety.
 Mount Holyoke College has adopted campus-wide vehicle use and management policy.
 Familiarize yourself with the policies and follow them.

 Seat Belts – All passengers and drivers should be fastened according to Massachusetts State Law.
 All passengers and drivers seat belts should remain fastened until the driver has reached the destination.
 The driver should visually check as well as verbally inform the passengers.

 Distractions – There should be no loud music, throwing of objects or other driver distractions.
 Drivers whose passengers are causing distractions should stop the vehicle in a safe place until the distractions have ceased.
 NO ANIMALS ARE ALLOWED IN FLEET VEHICLES, INCLUDING BUSES.